 The Prindle-Myrick-Kidder Summer Scholarships were established in 2009 by a gift from the Estate of Dr. Walter H. Maurer, a UVM undergraduate in Classics (B.A.
 1943), and later Professor of Sanskrit at the University of Hawaii, Manoa.
 The awards are named in honor of three famed UVM Classics professors, Maurer’s teachers.

 Two or three of these scholarships will be awarded each year to help defray expenses for students participating in both credit and non-credit-bearing activities in the summer in Classics-related programs.
 Examples include archaeological digs, programs at the American School of Classical Studies, Athens, and the American Academy at Rome, summer language study, conferences, etc. The maximum amount of each award is $2,000.

 One stipulation of the award is that it must be used for activities pursued during the summer.
 Application is by proposal/letter to the Chair of the Department of Classics and each application will be judged on its merits, in particular on how what is proposed fits into the student’s course of study at UVM.
 Award recipients are expected to submit a brief report on their summer activities and, upon return, give a brief presentation about their experience to the Goodrich Classical Club or some other suitable venue.

 The proposal should include details of the project or program, proof of acceptance or letter of invitation, a budget, and, for independent travel projects, an annotated itinerary (i.e., where would you like to go and why?).
 Budgets should include realistic estimates of tuition, travel expenses, lodging, food, and any other program expenses.

-Deadline for receipt of application: April 30th.
+Deadline for receipt of application: April 1, 2017 for Summer 2017.
 Proposals should be sent to the Chair of Classics.